-WWF is partnering with researchers and experts to create a network of marine protection throughout the Arctic Ocean.
+ArcNET - an Arctic Ocean Network of Priority Areas for Conservation is an initiative to create a network of marine protection throughout the Arctic Ocean.

 The 2019 Arctic Council Conservation Scorecard examines the concrete actions Arctic states are taking to fulfil their responsibilities as the primary stewards of the region.